 Child Custody Current Practice

 If you are the noncustodial parent, you should be prepared to explain to the court why the child custody current practice you are using is not feasible or is not within the best interests of the child.
 Remember, even though you may be the non-custodial parent, your parenting time should not be affected by any temporary absence or break in visitation.
+You should make time to see your children as much as possible.
+The eventual parenting plan will be a factor used when calculating child support.

-The Effects on Custody when Moving Out of the Family Home
+Moving Out of the Family Home

 Reasonable efforts to maintain parenting time with a child is critical for a parent that moves out of the family home.
 Child custody laws in California do not permit a California family law judge to consider one parent’s absence or relocation from the family residence so long as: